 - Repeat 2-3 times per day until the kennel cough is gone.

-In addition to these 17 herbal remedies, there are a few things you should keep in mind to help get your dog back to their normal state of health as soon as possible.
+In addition to these 17 herbal remedies, there are a few things you should keep in mind to help get your dog back to its normal state of health as soon as possible.